 Osaka-senshu traditional paulownia chest Osaka senshu kiri tansu

-Osaka Senshu Kiri Tansu are wooden chests of drawers made in an area around Kishiwada City and Sakai City, Osaka Prefecture.
-They are made from Paulownia wood, much appreciated for its durability and excellent moisture- and fire-resistant properties.
-In olden times they were a popular item for dowries, especially as they were elegant and made of thick solid planks of good quality.
-Osaka Senshu Kiri Tansu are distinguished from many other Kiri-tansu in Japan by the quality of their high-level jointing techniques known as hagi (jointing); indeed with their delicate and graceful structure and being hand-made by artisans, they are sometimes praised as the top Kiri-tansu in Japan.
-Their volume of production is very low because of the high-level techniques required to make them; further increasing the scarcity value of the impressively beautiful Osaka Senshu Kiri Tansu.
+Osaka Senshu Kiri Tansu are wooden chests of drawers made in and around Kishiwada City and Sakai City, Osaka Prefecture.
+They are made from Paulownia wood, much appreciated for its durability, excellent moisture barrier properties and fire resistant properties.
+They have been a popular household item for a bride to bring to her new home on getting married, as they were long lasting, elegant and made of thick solid planks of good quality.
+Osaka Senshu Kiri Tansu are distinguished from many other paulownia chests in Japan by the quality of their high-level jointing techniques.
+With their delicate and graceful structure and being hand-made by artisans, they are sometimes praised as the best paulownia chests in Japan.
+Their production quantity is very small because of the high-level techniques required to make them, which further increases the rarity value of the impressively beautiful Osaka Senshu Kiri Tansu.

 General Production Process